$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: The Pseudo-Bang Scenario

 For the moment the whole analysis remains at the kinematic level, namely at the investigation of the required Hubble function evolution.
-Nevertheless, one should provide the theory, namely a modified gravity, that could dynamically produce such a scale factor evolution.
+Nevertheless, one should consider the phase portrait \eqref{unified-PhasePortrait} as a field equation governing the dynamics of FLRW cosmology.
+Therefore, one should provide the theory, namely a modified gravity, that could dynamically produce such a Pseudo-Bang scenario.
 Amongst the different classes of gravitational modification there is one, i.e. $f(T)$ gravity, which has second-order fields equations and thus it allows for the construction of the phase portrait in a simple way \cite{Awad:2017yod} (in the particular case of Pseudo-Bang scenario the phase portrait should be \eqref{unified-PhasePortrait}).
 Hence, in the following section we investigate the realization of the Pseudo-Bang scenario in the framework of $f(T)$ gravity.
+Notably, the junction conditions in $f(T)$ gravity has been investigated in \citep{delaCruz-Dombriz:2014zaa}, and used to match two branches of a phase portrait, see \citep{Awad:2017sau}.
+However, in our case, the matching between the EPP and CPP is naturally fulfilled with no need of junction conditions.